passy/glashammer-rdrei/docs/source/documentation.rst

 :ref:`bundle_forms`
     Using the form framework with Glashammer.

-:ref:`bundle_sqladb`
+:ref:`databases`
-    Using databases with SQLAlchemy.
+    Using databases with SQLAlchemy, Storm, or others.

 :ref:`bundle_sessions`
     Use Glashammer sessions to store session data.